The Many Roles of a Leader

 Good and Bad…

 The Good….You have an opportunity to ‘shape’ employee behaviour subliminally.
-The greater the consistency and alignment to company values — the greater an employee’s compass will be to guide them when they are in a sticking situation.
+The greater the consistency and alignment to company values, the greater an employee’s compass will be to guide them when they are in a sticky situation.

-The Bad… a leader is an automatic role model — whether you like it or not — just like a parent is to a child.
-Perhaps they might not agree with everything said and done, but by seeing leader behaviour — it’s a license to act that way.
+The Bad… a leader is an automatic role model, whether you like it or not, just like a parent is to a child.
+Perhaps they might not agree with everything said and done, but seeing the leader's behaviour is a license to act that way.

-A word of caution then for leaders of leaders.
-If you have high-achieving-bad-behaved leaders as role models, rest assured this is rubbing off on employees — you are reinforcing that you condone their behaviour and that the behaviour is ‘ok’ to mimic.
+A word of caution, then, for leaders of leaders.
+If you have high-achieving, bad-behaved leaders as role models, you can guarantee it's rubbing off on employees.
+You are reinforcing that you condone their behaviour and that it's ‘ok’ to mimic.

-If you need convincing on everyone is a role model — read this article — Role Model.
+If you need convincing that everyone is a role model, read this blog.

 A ‘Cheer’-Leader

-Then the chips are down we are the ‘Cheer’-leader — to promote a positive mood.
+Then the chips are down; we are the ‘Cheerleader,' there to promote a positive mood.

-It sounds an obvious point.
-Sometimes things happen and all our teams need is a positive chat to reenergise.
+It sounds like an obvious point.
+Sometimes things happen, and all our teams need is a positive chat to reenergise.

 The trick here is to recognise the situations when a Cheerleader is needed.
-It’s easy to want to offer advice, fix, problem solve or even criticize when actually it’s time for a verbal cuddle and help pick an employee up from a low place.
+It’s easy to want to offer advice, fix, problem-solve, or even criticise, when actually it’s time for a verbal cuddle and help pick an employee up from a low place.

 So in every moment, let’s pick a hat or two….